Is reconciliation with New Delhi possible in Indian Kashmir? | DW | 21.09.2021

 Media reports have said that the administration in Jammu and Kashmir is accelerating work on transit accommodations to facilitate the return of Kashmiri Hindus.

-Author Rahul Pandita, who was 14 when he fled Kashmir with his family, says he is also pessimistic about reconciliation and the return of Kashmiri Pandits.
+Author Rahul Pandita, who was 14 when he fled Kashmir with his family, told DW that he is also pessimistic about reconciliation and the return of Kashmiri Pandits.

-"We talk about reconciliation or the so-called return of Kashmiri Pandits, but we must remember that the Kashmir valley of today is 10 times more radicalized than the Kashmir valley of 1990," he told DW.
+"We talk about reconciliation or the so-called return of Kashmiri Pandits, but we must remember that the Kashmir valley of today is 10 times more radicalized than the Kashmir valley of 1990," he said

-Drawing from the truth and reconciliation commissions in South Africa and Rwanda, Pandita said the first requirement of any reconciliation is an acknowledgement of history.
+Drawing from the truth and reconciliation commissions in South Africa and Rwanda, Pandita said the first requirement of any reconciliation was an acknowledgement of history.

 "The majority of Kashmiri Muslims are in absolute denial about the circumstances that led to the exodus of Kashmiri Pandits," he said.

-"Thirty years since the exodus, an acknowledgement has not happened, not even in private conversations at times."
+"Thirty years since the exodus, an acknowledgement has not happened," he said, "not even in private conversations at times."

 "Unfortunately, even this government ... is not serious about giving any sort of justice to Kashmiri Pandits.
 To expect them to be a part of any reconciliation is futile," he said.